danielrbradley/presentations/slides/build-yourself-a-google.md

 *We need to 'invert the index'*

-' Indexes: find information quickly
+' Indexes: find information quickly (looking up)
 ' Inverted index: lets see ...

 ---

 ![Banana](images/banana.gif)

+' Using a minion-themed example

 ---